JetBrains/kotlin-mobile-docs/topics/samples.md

 Feel free to [reach us out](mailto:kmm.feedback@kotlinlang.org) and tell about it!

-## KMM-Sample
+## KMM Sample

 Official sample from Kotlin team.
 Demonstrates most basic Multiplatform concepts.
-Since Kotlin 1.4 this sample is guaranteed to be up-to-date with the latest release.
-Learn how to configure Gradle to build a simple KMM project with Android and iOS targets, how to share code in common source set and how to use expect/actual mechanism in cases when code cannot be shared: [https://github.com/Kotlin/mpp-example](https://github.com/Kotlin/mpp-example)
+Learn how to configure Gradle to build a simple KMM project with Android and iOS targets, how to share code in common source set and how to use expect and actual declarations in cases when code cannot be shared: [https://github.com/Kotlin/mpp-example](https://github.com/Kotlin/mpp-example)

 ## CocoaPods integration samples